square-it/flogo-config-mgmt/consul/README.md

 * The key is prefixed by ```flogo``` and by the application name (```simple-config```).

-* Notice that the property is using the
-[standard way of grouping properties](https://tibcosoftware.github.io/flogo/development/flows/property-bag/#grouping-of-properties) with a dot separator.
-All dots in properties names are replaced by forward slashes before resolving in Consul, leveraging the hierarchical paradigm of the Consul key/value store.
+* Notice that the property ```log.message``` created above in *flogo.json* is using the [standard way of grouping properties](https://tibcosoftware.github.io/flogo/development/flows/property-bag/#grouping-of-properties) with a dot separator.
+All dots in properties names are replaced by forward slashes before being resolved in Consul, leveraging the hierarchical paradigm of the Consul key/value store.

 ### Run & test